jacobhyphenated/PokerServer/README.md

 * There is no guarantee of security, and I'm not promising anything.
 I doubt I can stress this enough
 * This is not an infrustructre project.
 This is just the java server.
 To use it, you can set it up however you like, with apache/tomcat or jboss or whatever, but it does not come pre-configured.
 * This is not designed to replace the normal interaction between players in a poker game, it is designed to augment it.
+* This is not a UI.
+Some simple front-end projects that consume the service this project provides are available on my github page (http://github.com/jacobhyphenated).

 Some Background
 ----------------